jpodwys/preact-journal/README.md

 [![Build Status](https://travis-ci.org/jpodwys/preact-journal.svg?branch=master)](https://travis-ci.org/jpodwys/preact-journal)

-## 15k?
+## 14k?

-The HTML, CSS, and JS necessary to run Journalize in its entirety while online weighs 15k.
+The HTML, CSS, and JS necessary to run Journalize in its entirety while online weighs 13.43k (compressed using brotli).
 Add a service worker download for under 500 bytes and you're ready to work offline.
 The other donwloads are the favicon, manifest, and whichever home screen icon your device downloads.
+I don't include these items in the 14k total, but they do indeed get downloaded.

 ## Features